Planning a trip to Brooklyn? We share the best things to do in Brooklyn NY, so you can see the best that Brooklyn has to offer.

 Brooklyn Bridge is by far the most iconic landmark of NYC.
 Thousands of cars regularly pass through the bridge.
 Endless pedestrians and sightseers populate the upper walkway to get a spectacular view of Brooklyn Heights and Lower Manhattan.

 There’s also the nearby Brooklyn Bridge Park full of amazing sports activities to do (volleyball, basketball, or soccer) and picnic spots.
 It has the six famous Brooklyn piers, the main street parks, and the Fulton ferry landing.
-There are many playgrounds and popular Jane’s Carousel for children.
+There are many playgrounds and a popular Jane’s Carousel for children.
 You can hop into a swimming pool, join a fitness class or even go boating!

-One of NYC’s top attractions and often referred to as “mother of all markets”, it is the place to be if you wake up one morning and only feel like shopping, eating, and drinking.
+One of NYC’s top attractions and often referred to as the “mother of all markets”, it is the place to be if you wake up one morning and only feel like shopping, eating, and drinking.
 It’s held in DUMBO (80 Pearl St.) and Industry City (241 37th St.) every week.
 Here you can find countless homemade foods crafted by local artisans.
-Everything from bagels, doughnuts, sliders, grilled cheese, you name it.
+Everything from bagels, doughnuts, sliders, and grilled cheese, you name it.

 You will find hundreds of vendors selling handcrafted jewelry, art, and crafts, vintage clothing and furniture, antiques, and collectibles.
 The market moves indoors between November and March due to the cold.

 Brooklyn Botanic Garden is a beautiful 50-acre garden with a Japanese hill-and-pond garden as the centerpiece.
 It even has a teahouse and Shinto shrine.
 The garden also has an Elizabethan-style ‘knot’ herb garden and one of North America’s largest rose collections.
 It is the perfect place for a little peace and quiet in a roaring city.